Posts about Photos Other Categories

 Recently I decided to get back into playing the flute.
 Years ago I learnt the flute in school, but dropped it after a year or two, so I’m (fortunately) not a complete novice.

-As practising on your own can get a bit boring I have joined the Southampton Folk Society.
+As practicing on your own can get a bit boring I have joined the Southampton Folk Society.
 Here we play folk tunes, sing folk songs, and put on Cèilidhs for students.
 I’m not very good, but I have fun.
+Download the Folksoc Tunebook.

 We came, we saw, we lost.
 Image courtesy Dorota Filipczuk.